 The Eagle Mortality Offset Plan prepared in response to Condition FF15 and approved by EPA on 21 December 2019, does include relevant provisions that address the requirements of the EPBC Condition 19.
-However, no determination has been made by the Minister as to whether the EMOP satisfies the EPBC Condition requirements.
-This will be discussed further with the Department.
+However, no determination has been received from the Minister as to whether the EMOP satisfies the EPBC Condition 19 requirements.
+This needs to be discussed further with the Department, potentially in relation to WTE mortality incidents for 2022 that have exceeded 2, beyond the current reporting period.